Tax & VAT

 When Must Electricians Register for VAT?

-You must register for VAT if your taxable turnover exceeds £90,000 in any rolling 12-month period (the threshold for 2025/26).
+You must register for VAT if your taxable turnover exceeds £90,000 in any rolling 12-month period.
 You can also register voluntarily below this threshold if it benefits your business.
 Taxable turnover means the total value of everything you sell that is not VAT-exempt — for electricians, this is essentially all your income from electrical work.

 Mandatory registration: HMRC requires you to register within 30 days of the end of any month in which your rolling 12-month turnover exceeds £90,000.
 You must also register if you expect your turnover to exceed £90,000 in the next 30 days alone (for example, if you sign a large commercial contract).